 CPED strengthens neighborhoods and facilitates the elimination of blighting influences in Minneapolis through building residential home ownership.
 This is done through the development of single family homes through the acquisition and redevelopment of substandard, vacant, boarded, obsolete or non-conforming structures.
-The following tools are available to our developer partners:
+Information can be found on the Minneapolis Homes webpage.

 CPED administers financing programs to develop and preserve affordable rental housing throughout Minneapolis.
 These programs support mixed-income multifamily rental housing projects with 10 or more units.